Updated on: August 23, 2023

 Why can’t I uninstall MacKeeper?

-If you can’t uninstall MacKeeper, try quitting the program first.
-You can easily uninstall MacKeeper by dragging and dropping it from your Applications folder into the Trash bin.
-However, first you need to quit MacKeeper.
-You can’t uninstall a program that is running, and MacKeeper runs on startup by default.
+If you’re unable to uninstall MacKeeper, try quitting the program first.
+To uninstall MacKeeper, drag and drop it from your Applications folder into the Trash bin.
+Remember to quit MacKeeper beforehand, as you can’t uninstall a running program (MacKeeper runs on startup by default).